Fiat cuts 2013 guidance as Latin American sales fall

-MILAN Oct 30 Italian automaker Fiat on Wednesday cut its 2013 financial targets as expected, after third-quarter revenue in Latin America fell because incentives expired in Brazil.
+MILAN Italian automaker Fiat FIA.MI on Wednesday cut its 2013 financial targets as expected, after third-quarter revenue in Latin America fell because incentives expired in Brazil.

-Fiat now expects to earn a trading profit of between 3.5 billion and 3.8 billion euros ($5.2 billion) in 2013, the bottom end falling below an analyst forecast range of 3.65-3.92 billion euros.
+Fiat now expects to earn a trading profit of between 3.5 billion and 3.8 billion euros (3.2 billion pounds) in 2013, the bottom end falling below an analyst forecast range of 3.65-3.92 billion euros.

 Fiat said its group trading profit for the third quarter was 816 million euros, lower than analysts forecasts of 915 million euros.